Earlier and better screening for PTSD

 Innovative application of ‘text mining’: the PTSD Screener

 The PTSD Screener was developed on the basis of a number of elements, including the scientific underpinning of Qiwei He.
-Her ‘Text mining and IRT for psychiatric and psychological assessment’ was distinguished with the ABAS Dissertation Award.
+Her dissertation ‘Text mining and IRT for psychiatric and psychological assessment’ was distinguished with the ABAS Dissertation Award in the Netherlands (2014) and the American Psychological Association (APA) Quantitative Psychological Methodology Dissertation Award (2017).
 This innovative approach to diagnostics led to the development of the PTSD Screener, a joint venture between Pronos and The University of Twente.

 The effect of the PTSD Screener

 The PTSD Screener ensures early detection of post-traumatic stress disorders.
 This prevents further deterioration.
 The PTSD Screener is based on the fact that people unconsciously reveal their mental state with their choice of words.
 The participant produces the ‘ego document’, a text of 15 to 20 lines.
 The PTSD Screener analyses this text and searches for signals that the participant has PTSD.
 We call this text mining.
 There are two options for every participant: there is very probably no PTSD, or there is very probably PTSD.
 The latter group must be examined by qualified physicians before a definitive diagnosis can be formulated.

 Can your organisation benefit from the PTSD Screener?

 The PTSD Screener was developed for various users.
 For companies and organisations with employees in trauma-sensitive functions, and also for health and safety organisations, insurers, psychologists, company doctors and regional mental healthcare providers.
 Prevent suffering, long-term absenteeism and high costs with early detection.